gchq/stroom-docs/content/en/community/documentation/style-guide/additional-elements.md

 ### Command line blocks

-To demostrate commands being run on the command line you can use the `command-line` shortcode.
+To demonstrate commands being run on the command line you can use the `command-line` shortcode.
 This results in a code block with the shell prompt displayed on the left of each line.
 It also means the prompt part is not selectable when the user selects the text for copy/pasting.